 The scenery is absolutely gorgeous on this route.
 Crumbling stone houses are scattered across the hills, each seeming to boast a small vineyard.
 Lush green hills are smattered with birch forests, sprinkled with vibrant wildflowers, and peppered with flowering cacti bushes.
 Vines tangle themselves around tree trunks.
 There’s the sound of birdsong, the sweet fragrance of honeysuckle, and lime green lizards dart across the road.
 Lago itself is another lovely hilltop village.

 From Potame to Dománico

-The tiny village of Potame, which had a population of less than 100 when we passed through, sits splendidly on a small plateau.
+The tiny village of Potame, which had a population of less than 100 when we passed through, sits splendidly on a small plateau, making it one of prettiest hilltop towns of Calabria.
 After Potame a series of switchbacks take you to slightly higher ground where you’re likely to see birds of prey circling, signs for cow crossings (although no cows when we drove through), snow in winter, and locals filling plastic water bottles with fresh icy water from natural spring fountains by the side of the road.

 Dománico is a slightly larger and more affluent village with smart stone houses with neatly tiled rooftops and a well-kept school.
 Its elderly citizens wear suit jackets and hats and socialise in the small main square.

 The last interesting stop before the descent to the provincial capital, Cosenza, Carolei is a large village that sprawls attractively across a mountaintop.
 The doors of its grand old buildings open directly on to the street and wash hangs from lines struck across the wrought iron balconies.

 Have you explored the hilltop towns of Calabria and, if so, do you have a favourite?
 There are so many scattered across the region’s mountain peaks, do let us know of any villages we’ve overlooked that are worth a visit.